jihor/hiatus-spring-boot/README.md

 3. Now the instance can be restarted with no requests in danger.

 #### Spring Boot already has `/shutdown`, why not use it?
-`/shutdown` destroys the whole Spring context, which leads to failed requests.
+`/shutdown` destroys the whole Spring context, leading to failed requests.
 The goal of this starter is to allow such operations without interfering with the application context, relying on load balancing only.

 ### Download